South Buffalo, Buffalo: Past and present

 During the 1940s and 1950s swimming was a favorite summer pastime at the two outdoor swimming pools in Cazenovia Park.
 The two pools have since been removed, and replaced with one indoor pool, used year-round.
 Fishing in Cazenovia Creek was an alternative summertime activity.
 In the winter, a lagoon off of the creek provided ice skating, but this has also been removed.

 A game called chestnuts was a popular activity during this time period in South Buffalo.
 Horse chestnuts would be suspended from a string, usually a shoelace, run through a hole drilled in the center.
 Participants would take turns holding their suspended chestnut, while their opponent would snap their chestnut against it.
 When either chestnut cracked the surviving chestnut would be crowned a kinger.
 Kingships would accumulate from game to game.
 Any accumulated kingships of a defeated chestnut would be transferred to the victor.

 Community picnics at Cazenovia Park and at Crystal Beach Park in Crystal Beach, Ontario were provided annually by the Tri-Abbot Southpark Businessmen's Association.

 Baseball was and still remains another dominant sport in the area.
 In the past there wasn’t an established little league, except for the P.A.L (i.e Police Athletic League), but games would be played spontaneously almost anywhere, including playground ball fields, vacant lots and even the street.
 Teams would be formed by alternate selection until everyone present was chosen by one team or the other.
 The team captain to make the first choice was determined by tossing a bat with the handle up to one captain, who would grab it in one hand.
 Each captain would alternately place a hand on the top of the others hand until there was no more room on the bat.
 The last hand determined the first choice.

 The area is represented by the South Buffalo Celtics in amateur American football.
 The Celtics won the 2011 Mid Continental Football League championship in October 2011.

 Two neighborhood movie houses, the Capitol and Shea's Seneca shows, provided entertainment at very reasonable prices.
 Saturday matinees were 14¢ for the Capitol and 20¢ for the Seneca.
 The Strand also provided motion picture entertainment.

 Spoonley The Trainman on Choate was a major attraction in South Buffalo.
-This toy train shop, owned and operated by Chester Spoonley, drew people from all over western New York to experience the fascinating layouts featuring Lionel and American Flyer trains and accessories.
+This toy train shop, owned and operated by Chester Spoonley, drew people from western New York to experience the layouts featuring Lionel and American Flyer trains and accessories.

 Although the two steel companies, Bethlehem and Republic, provided employment for a majority of South Buffalo residents during this time, they were also a major source of air pollution.
 The blast furnaces and open hearth furnaces generated huge quantities of airborne particulates that coated every surface inside and outside of homes and buildings.
 This fact was not fully appreciated by the residents until the steel mills shut down and suddenly surfaces remained relatively clean.